MikeD123/MakerDAO-v3---Thoughts/README.md

 ## 🔮 Oracles Role

+Oracles are fundamental parts of the system.
+Right now, predictability gets effected here.
+There's a stronger way to do it IMO.

 The issue that occurs with a select few oracles presently is that:

 1) Largely a "security through obscurity".
 Do not reveal who they are, which I understand the motivations.
 Hard to scale to a multi-trillion Dai float without ironing this out.
 A fantastic start so far, but thinking further ahead it seems like the biggest vulnerability.